 The goals of Ta Fan Apåtte Chamoru Immersion Camp is for participants to gain insight on the Chamoru culture, while developing an appreciation for the traditions, language and preservation of their native heritage.
 Participants gained self-identity and leadership skills to better prepare them for high school, college, and career and community service.

-buy generic propecia online cheap Chamoru Immersion Workshops included:
+buy lasix online australia Chamoru Immersion Workshops included:

 - Art Medina, EOP Advisor, CSULB